dabadgarcia/qiimereporter/README.md

 <br>

 Once the analysis is finished, QiimeReporter summarizes the results in a interactive html report in your output directory.
+An example of the report file can be visualized [here](https://dabadgarcia.github.io/qiimereporter/example_report.html).

 <br>